ICJIA/icjia-accessibility-portal/content/faqs.md

 2. **Public service mission** — State agencies provide information, research, and resources to Illinois residents.
 Under ADA Title II, all public-facing digital content must be accessible to people with disabilities.

-3. **Millions of Illinois residents need accessible digital content** — According to <a href="https://www.cdc.gov/disability-and-health/articles-documents/disability-impacts-all-of-us-infographic.html" target="_blank" rel="noopener noreferrer">CDC data</a>, approximately **1 in 4 adults in the United States** have some type of disability.
-In Illinois, with a population of approximately 12.8 million, this represents over 3 million people.
+3. **Illinois residents with disabilities need accessible digital content** — The <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">Illinois Information Technology Accessibility Act (IITAA)</a>, overseen by Illinois DoIT, requires that all state agency digital content be accessible to people with disabilities.
 Common disabilities include mobility limitations, cognitive difficulties, hearing difficulties, and vision impairment.
-Many of these individuals rely on accessible digital content to access government services and information.
-When state agency websites or documents aren't accessible, we're potentially excluding millions of Illinoisans from critical government information and resources.
+Illinois residents with disabilities rely on accessible digital content to access government services and information.
+When state agency websites or documents aren't accessible, we're excluding Illinois residents with disabilities from critical government information and resources.

 4. **Federal funding** — Many Illinois state agencies receive federal grants.
 Section 504 of the Rehabilitation Act requires that any organization receiving federal funding ensure their programs and activities are accessible to people with disabilities.

 5. **The April 2026 deadline is firm** — The U.S. Department of Justice's ADA Title II web accessibility rule (published April 24, 2024) requires state and local governments with populations of 50,000 or more to achieve WCAG 2.1 Level AA compliance by **April 24, 2026**.
 Illinois has over 12 million residents, so this deadline applies to all state agencies.

-**What "compliance" actually means:**

-- All public-facing web pages must meet WCAG 2.1 Level AA standards
-- All public-facing documents (PDFs, Word, Excel, PowerPoint) must be accessible
-- Videos must have captions; audio must have transcripts
-- Third-party tools and embedded content you provide must be accessible
-- Social media posts going forward must be accessible

-**What happens if we don't comply:**

-- The DOJ can investigate and pursue enforcement actions
-- Individuals can file complaints or lawsuits
-- Agencies could face legal costs, remediation costs, and reputational harm
-- Most importantly, people with disabilities would be unable to access your information and services

 **The reality of digital accessibility now:**

 Accessibility is no longer just "best practice" — it's the law.
 The 2026 deadline creates accountability for what has always been the right thing to do.
 For state agencies, this means integrating accessibility into every aspect of your digital presence: websites, documents, social media, and any tools you provide to the public.

 **The good news:** Many accessibility improvements also benefit everyone — clearer content, better-organized documents, and more usable websites make information easier to find and understand for all users.

+**See also:** [What happens after April 24, 2026?](#what-happens-after-april-24-2026) for details on enforcement and consequences of non-compliance.

 **References:**